tmtk75/tmtk75.github.io/_posts/2012-07-03-visitor_pattern_in_generics.md

         }
     }

+And create a concrete visitor.
+It's like adding a new polymorphic method to Entity.

     class Stringify implements EntityVisitor<String, Integer> {
         public String visit(Entity unknown, Integer args) {
             throw new IllegalStateException("unknown: " + unknown + " args:" + args);